 What is Indela?

-Indela is the product of a partnership between Fundación Avina, Luminate and Open Society Foundations, with support from Ford Foundation and the International Development Research Centre (IDRC), which aims to develop and strengthen the digital rights ecosystem in the Latin American region.
+Indela is the product of a partnership between Fundación Avina, Luminate and Open Society Foundations (OSF), with support from the Ford Foundation and the International Development Research Centre (IDRC), which aims to advance digital rights in Latin America and strengthen the ecosystem defending them.

 What do we do?

-- We support the development of organizations with a focus on digital rights
+- We support the development of Latin American organizations with a focus on digital rights;

-- We contribute to the strengthening of the Latin American digital rights ecosystem.
+- We contribute to the strengthening of the regional digital rights ecosystem.

 How does Indela contribute to the digital rights ecosystem?

-Indela provides support with financing, technical expertise, training, and access to information networks.
+Indela provides support with financing, consultancy services, and access to networks.

-The first open call to present projects for Indela will last from February 27 to March 31, 2019.
-We will finance projects during the period 2019-2021.
+The second open call will open on March 4, 2020 and close on April 30, 2020.
 The dates for future open calls have not yet been established.